CQAR Guide

 - Vague or surface-level answers trigger probing follow-ups.

-- Audio is deleted as soon as the session ends — the candidate receives an email confirming removal.
+- Audio is deleted as soon as the session ends — only the transcript and scores are retained.

 Grades you can defend

-Every candidate gets a composite grade A+ through D, with X reserved for incomplete sessions.
+Every candidate gets a composite grade A+ through D, with X for the lowest band or an incomplete/insufficient assessment.

 - A+ / A — Outstanding or excellent fit across all evaluated dimensions.

-- B / C — Decent or adequate fit with notable gaps.
+- C — Moderate; partial match with notable gaps.

 - D — Below standard for key criteria.

-- Each grade is backed by Technical Fit, Soft Skills, and Resume Match sub-scores, plus six soft-skill trait categories.
+- Each grade is backed by Technical Fit, Soft Skills, and Resume Match sub-scores.

 Side-by-side comparison

-Shortlist two or more candidates and CQAR overlays their per-metric scores so the call is data-driven.
+Shortlist 2 to 6 candidates and CQAR overlays their per-metric scores so the call is data-driven.

-- Toggle between Table view (full per-row breakdown) and Radar view (overlay chart).
+- Toggle between Head-to-head (top pick, biggest differences, what each brings) and Radar view (overlay chart).

 CQAR is designed for jurisdictions that regulate AI-driven hiring — disclosure, consent, and audit logs are first-class.